Art Collecting: Are you an Art Target?

 The viewing room is usually a smaller room off of the main gallery floor with a door that can be closed for privacy.
 It's specially designed for isolating art targets alone with their sales associates, and for showing art so that it looks its absolute finest.
 At one end of the room is a display area with sophisticated lighting where the art is positioned for viewing.
 The art target is seated across from and facing the art, usually on a comfortable couch, while the associate adjusts the lighting to perfection, all the while talking about how great the artist is and how fantastic the art looks.
 Under these circumstances, the art target is most vulnerable and the associate eventually pops the question "Would you prefer to pay for that with a VISA, MasterCard, or American Express?"

 Viewing rooms are not good places for art targets to find themselves in unless they already know the value and significance of the works of art that they're thinking about buying, or they know and trust the gallery that's selling the art and have done business with them before.
 Below are additional tips, not only for avoiding viewing rooms, but also for avoiding becoming an art-target in any way, shape or form.

-** Art-target galleries like the one where Sherman worked are usually found in high traffic, high profile, commercial areas that attract wealthy people.
+** Art-target galleries like the one where this individual worked are usually found in high traffic, high profile, commercial areas that attract wealthy people.
 Rodeo Drive in Beverly Hills, the Soho district of New York City, Fisherman's Wharf and Union Square in San Francisco, and high-end tourist destinations like Carmel, CA and Honolulu, HI all have these types of galleries.
 Cruise ship art auctions may also fall into this category.

 ** The substantial majority of art-target galleries are located at street level and easily accessible to passersby.
 Their opulent interiors are clearly visible through large picture windows and through glass doors that are often open to the street.